Nate Byham

-Nathan Arthur Byham (born June 27, 1988) is an American football coach and former tight end, who is the current tight ends coach for the Stanford Cardinal.
+Nathan Arthur Byham (born June 27, 1988) is an American college football coach and former tight end.
+He is the offensive coordinator and tight ends coach for Stanford University, a position he has held since 2025.
 He played collegiate football at the University of Pittsburgh.
-Byham was regarded as one of the best blocking tight end prospects for the 2010 NFL Draft.
-He was drafted by the San Francisco 49ers in the sixth round.
+Byham was regarded as one of the best blocking tight end prospects for the 2010 NFL draft.
+He was selected by the San Francisco 49ers in the sixth round.

 Professional career

-2010 NFL Draft

-Byham was selected by the San Francisco 49ers in the sixth round of the 2010 NFL Draft with the 182nd overall pick.
+Byham was selected by the San Francisco 49ers in the sixth round of the 2010 NFL draft with the 182nd overall pick.